andrewmurraydavid/andrewmurraydavid/README.md

   - iOS app
   - Android app
   - Website with PWA
-- All kind of small CTFs and cybersecurity challanges
+- All kind of small CTFs and cybersecurity challenges
-- Researching and testing various GTP and LLM models
+- Researching and testing various GPT and LLM models

 ---